 The difference between the wages on offer in Monmouthshire jobs and the wages earned by Monmouthshire residents is due to people working in higher paid jobs outside the county.
-43% (19,700) of the county's economically active residents out-commute.14
+43% (19,700) of the county's economically active residents out-commute.

 The average incomes of economically active women who both live and work within the county is significantly lower than that of men within the same category.
-15 As of April 2021, the mean full-time pay gap was 5.4%, though this is lower than the Welsh mean of 9.8% and the UK mean of 14.9%.
-16
+As of April 2021, the mean full-time pay gap was 5.4%, though this is lower than the Welsh mean of 9.8% and the UK mean of 14.9%.

-House prices were 8.23 times the average earnings, compared with 5.88 for the Wales average, making it harder to get on the property ladder and for young people and future generations to live and work locally.17
+House prices were 8.23 times the average earnings, compared with 5.88 for the Wales average, making it harder to get on the property ladder and for young people and future generations to live and work locally.
+This issue was raised by residents in the engagement responses.

-Since 2017 there has been an increase in vacant retail space.18 The four largest retail centres have recorded a rise in vacancy rates although all town centres, except for Monmouth, are below or broadly in line with the Great Britain high street vacancy rate.19 The long-term effect of Covid-19 on the high street is not yet known.
+Since 2017 there has been an increase in vacant retail space.
+The four largest retail centres have recorded a rise in vacancy rates although all town centres, except for Monmouth, are below or broadly in line with the Great Britain high street vacancy rate, though in many of the engagement responses Monmouthshire residents referenced the high streets and expressed concern for their long-term survival.
+The long-term effect of Covid-19 on the high street is not yet known.